Our History

 All Kentucky executions placed on hold

 In 2010, Judge Phillip Shepherd expressed concern about the constitutionality of the amount of pain caused by the state’s lethal injection procedures.
-This paired with his concerns regarding the mental stability of death row inmates led him to issue a moratorium on the death penalty.
+This, paired with his concerns regarding the mental stability of death row inmates, led him to issue a ruling that placed an injunction on executions.
+That ruling is still in place.

 2022